yschnell/react_todolist/Readme_todolist.md

 //DISPLAYING EACH TODO INPUT WITH INPUT BAR AND BUTTONS IN THE UI/STATE
 //CREATING NEW FUNCTION COMPONENT: const Todo in new doc Todo.js

-==> Create the JSX to display what we have in the todos in our state
+==> Creating the JSX to display what we have in the todos in our state, with component Todo in parent TodoList

-12 - Create new doc Todo.js ==> for displaying the Todo's input bars with buttons
+12 - Create new doc Todo.js ==> for displaying the Todo's input bars with buttons & styling

     TodoList.js: